Featured in...

 • Any witness testimonies from neighbours, roommates or any other people that live in your household.

-Making a Complaint to the Debt Collection Agency
+Making a Complaint to the Agency

 Before making a complaint to a higher authoritative body, it’s a good idea to complain about the agent to the agency that they represent.